How to Quickly Delete Duplicate Photos on an iPhone: 5 Methods

 This feature only initiates when your iPhone is locked and charging.
 It can even take up to a few days if you have a very big library and use your device constantly.

 Step 1.
-Open the Photos app and scroll down to the bottom.
-Under Utilities, tap Duplicates.
+Open the Photos app.
+In the Collections tab, scroll down to the Utilities section.
+Then, tap Duplicates.

 Step 2.
 You’ll find your duplicates grouped together, with a Merge button beside its title date.
 Tap it to merge all the photos in that group.

 Step 3.
-When prompted, tap Merge Exact Copies to confirm the action.
+When prompted, tap Merge Items to confirm the action.

 Redundant duplicate copies are sent to the Recently Deleted folder in the Photos app (also under Utilities).
 Make sure to delete those as well to free up storage space.